timstarbuck/IpcDuplexTest/README.md

-# IpcDuplexTest
+# WCF Ipc Duplex Test

-WCF IPC Duplex Test
+Just a simple demonstration of how to get duplex messaging going with WCF.